-Chevrolet Impala owners have reported 52 problems associated with wheel (under the wheel category).
+Chevrolet Impala owners have reported 72 problems related to wheel (under the wheel category).

 See all problems of the 2008 Chevrolet Impala.

 4 michelin hydroedge st p225/60r16 97t tires have only 11,020 miles since purchase and are showing heavy cracks in the outer circumference tread portion of the tire. .
 It appears to me that the tread has a bad compound mix. .
 Three of the tires show production code m33vf6wx5208.
 The other tire shows m33vf6w4008. .